thctlo/samba4/README.md

 samba-collect-debug-info.sh: This script collects some debugging info to a file.
 Please note, this script is tested only on debian, it will not work correctly yet for other OS and/or source installations.
+ONLY tested on AD-DC setups, not yet for member servers.